Is It Good to Use Regular Thread to Hand Embroider Clothing?

 Are All Embroidery Threads the Same?

-Not all embroidery thread are the same.
-You can opt from a wide variety of embroidery threads for your embroidery work, and with so many different options available, it is overwhelming choosing the treads to use.
+Not all embroidery threads are the same.
+You can opt for a wide variety of embroidery threads for your embroidery work, and with so many different options available, it is overwhelming to choose the treads to use.

 Embroidery threads come in different thicknesses.
 It can be in a single strand or multiple strands like the six-stranded floss.
 You can split thick embroidery threads with many strands into smaller groups.